nk1505/nk1505/README.md

 - 👋  Hi, I’m Nejc Krševec.
 - 👀  I’m interested in programming and hacking.
-- 🌱  I’m currently learning python and hacking in Kali Linux.
+- 🌱  I’m currently learning PHP and hacking with Kali Linux tools.
-- I'm a student in first class of computer way on Vegova middle school.
+- I'm a student in second class of computer way on Vegova middle school.
 - You can contact me: krasevec.nejc@gmail.com

 <!---